Travel, experience, conserve with

 We travel to our hotel to check-in and relax a little before dinner.

-2. Day 2: Sound of Sleat
+2. Day 2: Explore Northern Skye

 Glen Brittle is home to both impressive white-tailed eagles and Scotland’s iconic golden eagles.
 We may even be lucky enough to see them in the sky together as their territories overlap here, offering a chance to compare plumage and size.
-There are also some likely otter haunts along the way so we will stop to check them for any signs of activity.
+There are also some likely otter haunts along the way so we stop to check them for any signs of activity.

 Continuing to the end of the road we reach the shallow waters of Loch Brittle and the large sandy beach there where we can check for any shorebirds that might be feeding along the tide or strand lines.
+From here, we continue across stretches of open moorland where merlin, hen harrier, and short-eared owl are all possible sightings.
+Waders such as curlew, greenshank, redshank, and snipe may also be found around the small pools scattered across the landscape.

 5. Day 5: Glendale and Neist Point